AdityaWadichar/AdityaWadichar/README.md

 I am junior year undergraduate student of Electronics and Communication Engineering at [Visvesvaraya National Institute of Technology (VNIT), Nagpur, India](http://vnit.ac.in/).
 I am also core member of [IvLabs- The Robotics and AI community of VNIT](https://www.ivlabs.in/).

 ### More about me
-- 🔭 I’m currently working on [Gait and Trajectory Optimization of Bipeds](https://github.com/IvLabs/biped_trajectory_optimization)
+- 🔭 I’m currently working on Reconfigurable Qudrapudal Bipedal Snake Robot 2.0
+- 🌱 My major projects are [Gait and Trajectory Optimization of Bipeds](https://github.com/IvLabs/biped_trajectory_optimization) and [Suntracker On Rocker-Bogie Mechanism](https://github.com/AdityaWadichar/Suntracker-on-mobile-robot)
-- 🌱 I’m interested in Controls and Planning of Legged Robot System
+- 😄 I’m interested in Controls and Planning of Legged Robot System
 - ⚡ Check out some of the projects of our growing community [IvLabs](https://github.com/IvLabs)